Summers End Puts Missouri School Bus Accidents Back in Spotlight

 -Keep your head, hands, and feet inside the bus.

 -Do not throw things inside the bus or out the windows of the bus.

 -Keep out of the 'Danger Zone.'
 This is the area within 10 feet of the bus.

 -Do not try to pick up something that you dropped and may have fallen underneath the bus.

 Not all buses come equipped with seat belts either.
-For this reason, it is important for all children to remain seated in their school bus at all times.
-Currently only five states, including California, Louisiana, New Jersey and New York, require seat belts on school buses.
+For this reason, it is important for all children to remain seated on their school bus at all times.
+Currently, only five states, including California, Louisiana, New Jersey, and New York, require seat belts on school buses.
 Texas just recently started to require that seat belts come on all buses.